UK Edition. Click here for US version.

 lactose monohydrate, sodium lauryl sulphate, pregelatinised starch,

-The capsule is made of gelatin, titanium dioxide (E171) and ferric oxide
+The capsule is made of gelatin, titanium dioxide (E171), yellow iron oxide

 What Lipantil Micro looks like and contents of the pack